Magic Blooms this Spring with

 “Magic, Mirth & Meaning” continues monthly at St. Mary’s Church at 337 Charlotte Street as a fundraiser for The Vanishing Wheelchair, a 501(c)(3) non-profit.
-Bring the whole family to see story tellers, singers, magicians, and jugglers on March 22 at 6:30 p.m.
+Bring the whole family to see story tellers, singers, magicians, and jugglers on April 26 at 6:30 p.m.
 The show is free to the public with donations greatly appreciated.
-The hour-and-a-half event celebrated its one year anniversary in February and continues each month with new and exciting features at each show.
-The magic continues April 26 and its talented members will then be joining the Weekend of Wonder, a magic festival appearing in Asheville May 2 through 4.
+The hour-and-a-half event continues each month, with a special showing this May 2 through 4 at the Asheville Community Theatre with the Weekend of Wonder.

 “A magic show has always been an ultimate goal of The Vanishing Wheelchair,” says T.J.
 Shimeld, president and co-founder of the non-profit.
 “It gives an opportunity for people to showcase their talents and work with one another as an ensemble.
 Everyone is the star of the show.
 We are delighted that the show has continued for a year, and keeps growing.”